 Retailers are required to report a series of metrics related to the performance of the retail markets to the AER on a regular basis.
 These requirements, and our focus on accurate retailer performance reporting, are set out in our recently released Guidance Note.

-We expect to release all quarterly reports for financial year 2017-18 on our website in early 2019.
-In the meantime, should you require any specific retail performance data, please do not hesitate to contact the team at firstname.lastname@example.org.
+The Quarterly 2017-18 data has been published in the Quarter 1 2018-19 report and accompanying data file.
+If you should require any specific retail performance data, please do not hesitate to contact the team at firstname.lastname@example.org.